llvm/llvm-project/llvm/docs/Extensions.rst

    .uleb128  .LBB_END0_1-.LBB0_1          # BB_1 size
    .byte     y                            # BB_1 metadata

-PGO Analysis Map Extra Data
+PGO Analysis Map
-"""""""""""""""""""""""""""
+""""""""""""""""

-PGO related analysis data can be emitted after each function within the BBAddrMap through the optional ``pgo-analysis-map`` flag.
+PGO related analysis data can be emitted after each function within the ``SHT_LLVM_BB_ADDR_MAP`` through the optional ``pgo-analysis-map`` flag.
 Supported analyses currently are Function Entry Count, Basic Block Frequencies, and Branch Probabilities.

 Each analysis is enabled or disabled via a bit in the feature byte.
 Currently those bits are: